 Texas organic production has continued to increase, and the number of organic producers has more than doubled since 2016.

 Organic agriculture continues to grow!

-A total of 386 organic producer entities represent 360 farms with over 300,000 acres in 79 out of 254 Texas counties.
-The major organic commodities produced in Texas are peanuts, cotton, rice, wheat, milo, corn and dairy.
+A total of 386 organic producer entities represents farms with over 300,000 acres in 80 out of 254 Texas counties.
+The major organic commodities produced in Texas are peanuts, cotton, rice, vegetables, citrus, wheat, milo, corn and dairy.
 Producers are geographically scattered across the state, but the region spanning Seminole in the South Plains up to Dalhart in the Panhandle encompasses a large concentration of organic producers.

-More than 400 organic buyers in Texas, known as “handlers,” purchase raw organic commodities and add value to wholesome consumer goods sold all over the world.
+More than 428 organic buyers in Texas located in 91 different counties, known as “handlers,” purchase raw organic commodities and add value to wholesome consumer goods sold all over the world.

 Organic is big business in Texas!